juseg/bowdoin/notes/fieldnotes.rst

 moraine that has been preserved by water.
 Here, all the "fines" (everything with diameter smaller than 20 cm) are gone, perhaps washed away.
-But this landform is not located on the main crest but it is a little bit lower to the North, towards the so-called East Arm Glacier.
+But this landform is not located on the main crest but it is a little bit lower to the North, towards the so-called East Branch Glacier.

 :Geog. coords: 77.70433, -68.37743, 329 m
 :Sample depth: 4 cm